10 Open Adoption Facts That Might Surprise You

 Open adoptions have changed the lives of hundreds of adoptive families and birth parents for the better.
 You’ve likely already heard from your adoption specialist that open adoptions are one of the best types of adoption, but you may be wondering, “What else makes open adoption so special, and why should I consider it?”

-1. Open Adoption Has Changed — for the Better
+1. Adoption Has Changed — for the Better

-Just as American society has evolved from generation to generation, so too has adoption.
-Today, the fact is that open adoption is much more common and more beneficial to all parties involved than closed adoption.
+Just as society has evolved from generation to generation, so too has adoption.
+Today, open adoption is much more common than closed adoption.
+That’s because open adoption is more beneficial than closed adoption.